vsuho/portfolio-page/README.md

 2/5 **Use of classes and IDs to style specific elements** - Kyllä.

-3/5 **Implementation of responsive design elements** - Kyllä.
+3/5 **Implementation of responsive design elements** - ?

-Kaikissa HTML-dokumenteissa on hyödynnetty viewporttia ja flexboxia on käytetty.
+4/5 **Use of layouts for advanced user interfaces  (arrays, float, flexbox, css grid)** - Kyllä.

+Flexboxia on käytetty

 ## JavaScript Basics